-With Black History Month upon us, a time dedicated to learning about and celebrating the accomplishments of Black individuals and movements, I cannot help but wonder about how to use our sacred history to create a better future.
-As Black Jewish leaders in particular, we are tasked to uphold our identities in the face of oppression in the pursuit of tzedek (justice) and tikkun olam (repairing the world).
+With Black History Month upon us, a time dedicated to learning about and celebrating the accomplishments of Black individuals and movements, I cannot help but wonder how to use our sacred history to create a better future.
+As Black Jewish leaders in particular, we are tasked with upholding our identities in the face of oppression in the pursuit of tzedek (justice) and tikkun olam (repairing the world).

 To gain further perspective on this, I consulted my fellow Black Jewish leaders, all of whom are alumni of the Union for Reform Judaism’s JewV’Nation Fellowship, to share their insight and perspectives.
-I hope their insightful responses inspire you as deeply as they did for me.
+I hope their insightful responses inspire you as deeply as they inspired me.

 Yolanda Savage-Narva says: